Thursday, February 19, 2009

 And then, the screen lights up and our host invites us to watch 'The Mummy' with Brendan Fraser (as an American serving in the French foreign legion), while dinner is prepared.
 It was one of those moments where you must be dreaming.
 I kept looking around for the 'candid camera' guy.

+And while one guide cooked dinner, the other guides settled in with a 'sheesha' pipe and seemed to be enjoying the show.
 Sheesha is not an illegal drug or anything, though it is tobacco smoked from a large water pipe, with several hoses for sharing (like a hooka).
 I tried some and it tastes sweet like flowers or maybe a type of fruit.
 I figured the rest of the night was strange, why not!

 By the way, I thought the kabobs were chicken (and wasn't I 'hankering for local food'), but after being pushed a bit, the guide said they were 'meat'.
 After being pushed a bit more, he said they were 'goat'.
 Later, Tatiana told me they were probably camel.
 No wonder they spit!

-1. far away in the world,
+far away in the world,

-she is living her dream.
+ReplyDeleteshe is living her dream.

 wrote childrens poetry,